adambard/learnxinyminutes-docs/ansible.html.markdown

 You should know about a way to increase efficiency by this simple functionality

 #### TAGS
-You can tag a task, role (and its tasks), include, etc...
+You can tag a task, role (and its tasks), include, etc, and then run only the tagged resources

-    You can then limit an execution by using ansible-playbook playbooks/simple_playbook.yml --tags tagA, tag_other
+    ansible-playbook playbooks/simple_playbook.yml --tags=tagA,tag_other
+    ansible-playbook playbooks/simple_playbook.yml -t tagA,tag_other

-    There are special tags: always
+    There are special tags:
+        always

-    --skip-tags can be used to exclude a block of code
+    --skip-tags can be used to exclude a block of code --list-tags to list available tags

 #### LIMIT
 You can limit an execution of your tasks to defined hosts